TopGirlCoder/decoder/README.md

 decoder.recactoredDecode();
 ```

-The code may be run by on the command line navigating to the decoder.js file and then run
+On the command line navigate to the decoder.js file and then run

 ```
 $ ruby decoder.js